All Conditions & Treatments

 • Laboratory bone markers: Look at the rate of a person’s bone formation and loss.
 We can measure, in both blood and urine tests, bone markers that tell us how much bone your body is making at a certain point in time along with how much bone breakdown is occurring.

-• Frax scores: Developed by the World Health Organization (WHO), FRAX Analysis is a risk assessment test that estimates 10-year risk of hip fracture and major fractures overall, based on personal history and other risks.
+• FRAX scores, developed by the World Health Organization (WHO), is a risk assessment test that estimates 10-year risk of hip fracture and major fractures overall, based on personal history and other risk factors.

 Once one is diagnosed with osteoporosis or osteopenia, taking calcium alone is not adequate to restore bone density.
 Discussions with your healthcare provider will likely identify treatment options which include: